SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/DataMiner_Agents/Upgrading_a_DMA/Rolling_back_a_DataMiner_upgrade.md

 ## Rolling back an upgrade using the DataMiner Taskbar Utility

 > [!NOTE]
 > This is no longer possible from DataMiner 10.0.0/10.0.3 onwards.
-To downgrade, install the upgrade package of the version you want to downgrade to.
+To downgrade, restore a VM snapshot taken shortly before the update, or install the upgrade package of the version you want to downgrade to.
 See [Upgrading a DataMiner Agent using DataMiner Taskbar Utility](xref:Upgrading_a_DataMiner_Agent_using_DataMiner_Taskbar_Utility).

 1. In the Windows taskbar, right-click the DataMiner Taskbar Utility icon and click *Maintenance \> Rollback*.